 Tips to make your house listing perfect

 You may have completed the home-repair “honey-do” list detailed out in our “Fix to Sell” post and elbow-greased your house into looking beautiful.
-Now it’s time for the professional photographer to come in and shoot the pictures that will be potential buyers’ first look.
+Now it’s time for the professional photographer to come in and shoot the pictures that will be the potential buyers’ first look at your real estate listing.
 There are several benefits to ensuring that the photos look good, including the possibility to sell your house at a higher price point because the listing looks professional.
 But before the photographer arrives, there are just a few extra things that can bring your house from attractive home to listing perfection.
 Here are some tips to prepare your home for the photographer:

 Get Rid of the Grime.
-A quick wipe down to “clean” the house isn’t enough to get rid of the grime, and it is important that all areas are deep-cleaned in order to remove hard water buildup, dirt, or anything else that might be visible.
+A quick wipe down to “clean” the house isn’t enough to get rid of the grime, and it is important that all areas are deep-cleaned in order to remove hard water buildup, dirt, or anything else that might be visible on hard to reach places likes the specs on handrails.
 Make sure that the windows are spotless, they should be washed to get rid of fingerprints or marks.
-Dust and vacuum the whole house thoroughly.
+You may hire commercial window cleaning professionals to get the best results.
+If you live in ormond beach house, try to make sure that you dust and vacuum the whole house thoroughly.

 First Impressions Matter.
 Keep in mind that potential buyers are going to be looking at rooms from the doorway they enter through, and the initial “feeling” is the one that will count the most.
 They will likely also spend more time viewing the room from the side where the door is located.
 You want to create a lasting impression from the moment they step into the room, so it is important to arrange things so the room looks great from that angle.
 It is good to capture the windows in the photos, because people like to see the natural light that comes in the room, so consider the way the furniture is place as it corresponds with the windows.
 If there are built-in features in the room, such as a fireplace or decorative pillars, the photographer will likely take the photos from an angle to include those features.
 Keep that in mind as well.

 Brighten Up.
 Bring some color, freshness and serenity to your listing by staging a few nice flower arrangements on the dining room table, in a corner of the living room, and in a bedroom or large bathroom.
 A bowl of apples or lemons or oranges in the kitchen always looks nice.
 If you have a nice big attractive coffee table book, preferably home decor or architectural in theme, set it on your coffee table.
-Remember, the goal is to make your place look like a clean, tastefully furnished hotel.
+Remember, the goal is to make your place look like a clean, tastefully furnished hotel, if your sink is clogged, make sure you get this great service which can do the task for you or offer live help on the app, so it makes tasks like unclogging a sink very easy.

 Freshen Up the Bathrooms.
 Many bathrooms are small and difficult to photograph.
 Hide all of your personal bath and shower stuff and the bathroom trash cans.
 Put on a new roll of toilet paper.
 Neatly hang a few clean, colored towels and hand towels.
 If you have room, put a nice looking candle or small plant next to the sink or bathtub.

 Preparation is Key.
 If your real estate photographer arrives, and they see that the home has not been prepared for the photo shoot, then you might be charged a cancellation fee and be forced to reschedule.
 Or, the photographer might move forward with the photo shoot, but the results will be unprofessional and they will not look good on your real estate listing.
-It is very important that you spend the time that is needed to make sure that your home is prepared so that the photographer has something to work with.
+According to professionals like the ones at Reali, it is very important that you spend the time that is needed to make sure that your home is prepared so that the photographer has something to work with.